endocrimes/nixos-config/README.md

-# system configs
+# nixos-config

-This repository stores the main system configuration for various machines.
+This repository stores the system and user configurations for many of my machines.

 System configurations handle configuring the core global services required to have a basic functional system.

-My userland is then configured as part of my [dotfiles][dotfiles] repository using [home-manager][home-manager].
+My userland is then configured as part of my [dotfiles][dotfiles] repository and via [home-manager][home-manager], either as part of the system config, or by referencing this repository.

 ## Systems Overview